ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

 the body, is defined inside a pair of ``{}``\ s.

 Since we’re talking about anatomy, let’s create a class called ``Person``.
-Classes are almost always named with captitalized names though this is a matter of style, not a rule of the language.
+Classes are almost always named with capitalized names though this is a matter of style, not a rule of the language.
 Here is the basic skeleton of a ``Person``
 class: